 I presented my case to the jury, including a slide show of the baby’s face and of the dog.
 Then my associate, Cara New, presented the opposing side.
 We left the room and let the “jurors” deliberate for 20 minutes.
 When we came back into the room, we asked them several questions:

 What was their verdict?
 Was the dog owner guilty or not?
 How did they arrive at their decision?

 If the verdict was against the dog owner, how much did they think the baby’s pain and suffering were worth?

 Then we opened it up to discussion just to pick their brains.

 It was fascinating!
 I learned that several of the jurors thought the baby’s parents had been partially responsible for the accident and why.
 They asked questions that helped me to realize an opportunity in the case that I could use to my client’s advantage.
 I tested out different calculations on them to help determine how to arrive at a fair pain-and-suffering total.
 Overall, it was like I had organized a big think tank of my client’s peers who fairly and objectively helped me hone my case for success.

 Some people might say, “Why would you want to know that people think your client is partially to blame?
 Aren’t you supposed to defend your client no matter what?!”
-My answer is this: Would you rather have an attorney who blindly takes your side and waltzes into a courtroom unprepared for the challenges ahead?
+My answer is this: Would you rather have a dog bite attorney in Denver who blindly takes your side and waltzes into a courtroom unprepared for the challenges ahead?
 Or would you like your attorney to understand every angle that the other side might try to exploit and prepare for it in advance?

 Using my focus groups, I actually discovered a bias among a few of my “jury” members that I needed to manage better.
 It had to do with the breed of the dog and assumptions made about that breed.
 Their thoughts made it clear that I needed to address this bias in my case.